 After I got done with the feeling of wanting to throw my computer through the window my wife emailed our insurance broker to ask about the ridiculous increase.
-She was surprised as well, not to mention the fact we had been warned about getting an 8-10% increase.
-Last I checked, 24% is two and a half to triple of the expected increase!
+She was surprised as well, not to mention the fact we had been warned about getting an 8-10 percent increase.
+Last I checked, 24 percent is two and a half to triple of the expected increase!

 The remainder of the email only infuriated me more.
 Thanks to Obamacare (yes I know it’s the Affordable Care Act, but who calls it that) there are very strict enrollment guidelines for moving individual plans.
 The only option is to move to an even higher deductible plan from United Health One to carry us through the end of the year.
 So, we’re pretty much screwed on that front.

 It only gets better from there.
 My lovely wife has been absolutely busting her tail to lose all her baby weight.
 After having four kids within six years, you can imagine that it took serious effort to accomplish.
 Our broker had told us we could get her rate reclassified so we could get into an ultra preferred class and thus spend less money each month.

 The response, can I get a drumroll…Obamacare strikes again!
 Thanks to being on a grandfathered pre-Obamacare plan we can’t make any changes now that open enrollment is closed.

 We also considered reclassifying our LLC from listing us as owners to listing us as employees and getting a business insurance plan.
 Seeing as our combined tax return was 60 pages this year, it only means that any cost savings will be transferred from our insurance to our lawyer and tax person for the extra paperwork.
 So, that’s out as well.

 This led me to the health care exchanges.
 I had not been on healthcare.gov up to this point as I have better things to do with my life.
 Anywho, here are the three best options, according to price, for our healthy family of five: